top of page

 Annabella and Mrs. Fletcher depart - Fletcher weeps

-B: Well, my Learnèd Man, our wives have left us, God knows why.
-We will have to battle our own way through the world!
+B: Well, my Learnèd Man - our wives have left us - God knows why! (reaches for Murray's Patented Guide to Switzerland and Its Alpine Splendour) We shall have to battle our own way through the world, and perchance find peace under a bluer sky!

 T